 Classes are led by Master Roger Engle.
-Master Engle is a 7th Dan Black Belt in Moo Duk Kwan.
+Master Engle is an 8th Degree Grandmaster in Moo Duk Kwan.
 Master Engle has been Sensei at Engle Karate for GEARS since the early 80's.

-MOO: military, chivalry, martial; within the ideograph the inner part of the symbol is the word for “stop” and the outer part means “weapon”.DUK: benevolence, virtue, goodness, commanding respect; within the ideograph on the left it means “little steps” or “to happen”, and on the right the character means “moral"; thus moral steps or perhaps virtuous conduct.KWAN: large building, palace, library; again within the ideograph the left part looks like a roofed building and technically means “to eat” (under a roof).
+Refer to the Moo Duk Kwan symbol on right.MOO - military, chivalry, martial; within the ideograph the inner part of the symbol is the word for “stop” and the outer part means “weapon”.DUK - benevolence, virtue, goodness, commanding respect; within the ideograph on the left it means “little steps” or “to happen”, and on the right the character means “moral” thus moral steps or perhaps virtuous conduct.KWAN - large building, palace, library; again within the ideograph the left part looks like a roofed building and technically means “to eat” (under a roof).

 Training at Engle Karate is both strenuous and rewarding.
 Master Engle is tops at communicating and demonstrating technique.
 Training is practiced at a theoretical and practical level, utilizing training apparatus as required (E.G. Heavy Bags, Focus Pads, etc..).
 You will learn many techniques from beginner to expert in a very structured but non restrictive way.
 Engle Karate is the best way to learn focus, attentiveness, and self-control.